 I stood there to study it more, and something else popped up – those shadows – the photos thought they were all the same gray, but the photos lied.
 My tiny plein air painting study showed cooler blue shadows on the front wall and warmer shadows at the back.

 Finally, after many weeks, I’d cracked the puzzle of the painting.
 Upper Window took me through a great journey of transformation.
 I learned that while I could belt out so-so quick paintings in no time, what I needed was to go further.
 I can still use these fast paintings as studies, and are valuable to capture colors better than photos.
 But I’m finding the real work is back in my studio, spending time attacking the puzzle of a larger, more challenging finished painting.

 “Upper Window” won major awards in two different international art shows: Honorable Mention in The Richeson75 Landscape, Seascape & Architecture 2018, and an Award of Excellence in the National Oil and Acrylic Painters Society (NOAPS) 2018 Online International Exhibit.
-It will be published in the Richeson75 book and was featured in American Art Collector Magazine.
+It was published in the Richeson75 book and was featured in American Art Collector Magazine.
 What an honor.

 — Mary Hubley